WebAssembly/component-model/design/mvp/Async.md

 lowered with `async shared`.
 In the case that the lifted function being lowered was also `async shared`, the entire call could happen on the non-main thread without a context switch.
-But if the lifting side was non-`shared`, then the Component Model could automatically handle the synchronization of enqueing a call to the export (as in the backpressure case mentioned above), returning a subtask for the async caller to wait on as usual.
+But if the lifting side was non-`shared`, then the Component Model could automatically handle the synchronization of enqueuing a call to the export (as in the backpressure case mentioned above), returning a subtask for the async caller to wait on as usual.
 Thus, the sync+async composition story described above could naturally be extended to a